xeolabs/xeometry/README.md

 ## Loading models

-You can load multiple glTF models into a viewer at the same time, as well as multiple copies of the same model.
+You can load multiple glTF 2.0 models into a viewer at the same time, as well as multiple copies of the same model.

-TODO: info on glTF2 features supported - PBR metal/rough/standard, static geometries, transforms
+So far, xeometry only loads geometries, materials and modeling transform hierarchies, without animations.
+It does not load cameras or lights because the viewer manages those globally for all the models you load.
+In addition to glTF's core metallic material workflow, xeometry also supports specular and common materials, per the glTF 2.0 specification.

 Loading two separate models into a viewer:
 ````javascript